Wednesday, 20.11.2024 - Thon Hotel Bristol Stephanie, Brussels

 Session 4: How to support democracy in times of de-democratisation?
 The role of international organisations (16:00-17:30)

 The fall of communism led to a brief period of Western liberal hegemony, during which many Western actors strongly supported democracy.
 In recent years, however, the influence of Western liberal democracies has been waning amid the rise of authoritarian actors such as China and Russia.
 How does this shift in the balance of power influence the work of external actors?
 The new FES study on the role of international organisations that support democracy will serve as a basis for the discussion.
-The study investigated how pro-democratic external actors, such as the FES and other pro-democracy NGOs, should adapt to the new context marked by de-democratisation.
+The study investigates how pro-democratic external actors, such as the FES and other pro-democracy NGOs, should adapt to the new context marked by de-democratisation.

 Closing remarks (17:30)